amachorro773-a11y/Live-Market-Sentiment-/README.md

   I wanted something slightly more convinent for myself as person new to this field of investing.
 - So I created an end to end python piplines that pulls, processes, and pushes data onto a live dashboard.

-# Tools and Data Structures
+# Tech Stack and High Level Overview
 <img width="930" height="716" alt="Live_Market drawio" src="https://github.com/user-attachments/assets/db8196ad-0759-4c5b-8b83-d64c268dd92d" />